-- Most of the water in Cochise County (about 92%) is used for irrigation, with municipal use (domestic and commercial) accounting for the remaining approximate 8%.
+- · Most of the water in Cochise County (about 92%) is used for irrigation, with municipal use (domestic and commercial) accounting for the remaining approximate 8%.
 Of the water used for municipal purposes, over half is used outdoors. - The use of groundwater for irrigation purposes began in the 1940s in the Willcox and Douglas Basins.
 In the Willcox Basin, water use increased from 133,000 to 180,000 acre-feet per year (or 35%) between 1991-2014.
+In the Douglas Basin, a similar increase was recorded (from 37,000 to 50,000 acre-feet per year) during the same time period, despite additional oversight of groundwater resources with creation of the Douglas INA in 1980.